Akirane/XIVHotbar/README.md

 - keyboard_mapper.lua have a table called keyboard.hotbar_table, there you can bind keys.

 ## Limitations:
-1. This addon binds keys, these keybinds will remain even after the addon is unloaded.
-Therefore take care with what you bind.
-2. Due to how all SP share the same recast timer, it's currently not possible to show an icon for SP-abilities automatically, I recommend referencing to an image like this:
+1. Due to how all SP share the same recast timer, it's currently not possible to show an icon for SP-abilities automatically, I recommend referencing to an image like this:

 ### Adding an image to SP-abilities